 Osteoarthritis.
 During the aging process, the cartilage that cushions your bones is gradually damaged.
 People who have previously injured a wrist are more likely to suffer from osteoarthritis in that joint.

 Rheumatoid arthritis.
-The immune system attacks the body’s own tissues, rheumatoid arthritis generally affects the wrist.
+The immune system attacks the body’s own tissues, and rheumatoid arthritis generally affects the wrist.
 Usually, both wrists are affected if one is affected.

 Different causes of wrist pain cause different symptoms.
 Pain can be dull or achy for some; sharp pain may be experienced by others.
 There can also be variations in the location of the pain.
 Other symptoms may also develop along with pain.
 As well as swelling and bruising, an injury can result in a wrist sprain.
 A person suffering from carpal tunnel syndrome might experience numbness, tingling, and weakness in their hands as well.